Exploring the Applicability of the Lattice-Boltzmann Method for Two-Dimensional Turbulence Simulation: Introduction

-Turbulence in three-dimensional (3D) and two-dimensional (2D) flows differs fundamentally in how energy and structures evolve over time \citep{Tabeling2002,Boffetta2012}.
+The nature of turbulence in three-dimensional (3D) and two-dimensional (2D) flows differs fundamentally in how energy and structures evolve over time \citep{Tabeling2002,Boffetta2012}.
 In 3D turbulence---as commonly seen in atmospheric flows, oceans, and pipe systems---energy cascades from large scales to smaller ones, a process known as the forward energy cascade.
-This leads to the breakdown of large eddies into progressively smaller vortices, where viscous forces eventually dissipate the energy as heat.
-Thus, energy moves towards the largest wave numbers.
-This behaviour is central to the chaotic and dissipative nature of 3D turbulence and is key to understanding energy loss and mixing in natural and engineered systems \citep{Kolmogorov1941}.
+This process leads to the breakdown of large eddies into progressively smaller vortices, where viscous forces eventually dissipate the energy.
+Thus, energy moves toward the largest wave numbers.
+This behavior is central to the chaotic and dissipative nature of 3D turbulence and is key to understanding energy loss and mixing in natural and engineered systems \citep{Kolmogorov1941}.

-In contrast, 2D turbulence, such as that observed in thin layers of atmosphere, soap films \citep{Sommeria1982,ParetTabeling1997}, Faraday waves \citep{Kameke2011} or planetary atmospheres like Jupiter’s, exhibits an inverse energy cascade.
-In this case, energy injected at small or intermediate scales tends to move toward larger scales, causing small vortices to merge into larger, more coherent structures.
-This explains the persistence of large-scale features like Jupiter's Great Red Spot \citep{Marcus1993}.
-The difference arises from constraints on vortex stretching: in 3D, vortices can stretch and twist, enabling energy to move to smaller scales; in 2D, such stretching is absent, changing the dynamics entirely.
-These distinctions are not just theoretical—they fundamentally alter how we model and predict fluid behaviour in different dimensions.
+In contrast, 2D turbulence, such as that observed in thin layers of the atmosphere, soap films \citep{Sommeria1982,ParetTabeling1997}, Faraday waves \citep{Kameke2011} and planetary atmospheres such as Jupiter’s, exhibits an inverse energy cascade.
+In this case, energy injected at small or intermediate scales moves toward larger scales, causing small vortices to merge into larger, more coherent structures.
+This movement explains the persistence of large-scale features such as Jupiter's Great Red Spot \citep{Marcus1993}.
+The different behavior arises from constraints on vortex stretching: in 3D, vortices can stretch and twist, enabling energy to move to smaller scales; in 2D, such stretching is absent, which changes the dynamics.
+These distinctions fundamentally alter how we model and predict fluid behavior in different dimensions.